Band Director Instructions & Form for Ranking and Rating Students

 The placement of students within the band will be based on the results of this form.
 Each item will be given a point value.
 Please consider the following:

-- This is not a competition, but rather it is an opportunity to give talented high school students an excellent band experience.
+- This is not a competition, but rather an opportunity to give talented high school students an excellent band experience.

 - You must rank every student – both auditioned and nominated.